spiral/docs/basics/quick-start.md

 > Alternatively, start from `spiral/app-cli` build and add needed components on-demand.

 ### Developer Mode
 To simplify the tweaking of application restart the application server in developer mode.
-In this mode the server use only one worker and reloads it after every request.
+In this mode the server uses only one worker and reloads it after every request.

 ```bash